Structural and mechanistic studies of cell cycle regulatory multi-subunit complexes

 Group Leader page

-The aim of the PhD project will be to understand the molecular mechanisms underlying the functions of specific cell cycle regulatory complexes.
-The approach will be to apply structural techniques (mainly single particle electron cryo-microscopy (cryo-EM) with the potential for protein crystallography) and biophysical approaches to understand the structures and mechanisms of multi-subunit complexes that mediate these processes.
+The aim of the PhD project will be to understand the molecular mechanisms underlying the functions of specific cell cycle regulatory complexes responsible for these processes.
+The approach will be to apply structural techniques (mainly single particle electron cryo-microscopy (cryo-EM) with the potential for protein crystallography) and biochemical and biophysical approaches to understand the structures and mechanisms of multi-subunit complexes that mediate these processes.
 The project will also apply time-resolved approaches to understand the dynamics of the assembly and disassembly of multi-subunit complexes.
 Ultimately we seek to combine molecular information from single particle cryo-EM with cellular structural data obtained using cryo electron tomographic methods.

-The project will involve reconstitution of protein complexes using the insect cell/baculovirus expression system, protein purification, single particle electron microscopy, protein crystallography and biophysical approaches such as SPR and ITC.
+The project will involve reconstitution of protein complexes using the insect cell/baculovirus expression system, protein purification, single particle electron microscopy, protein crystallography and biochemical and biophysical approaches such as SPR and ITC.